yatw/YatManWebsite/README.md

-My Website, an easy way to get to know me quickly.
-It is currently hosted on Netlify for free.
+A website all about me, this is a quick and easy way to get to know me.
+It is currently hosted freely on Netlify.

 Feel free to come visit me at www.wongyatman.cf